 What is the first thing you do when you wake up?
-Majority of the people would say that they go to the loo to freshen up after they wake up.
-Yes, that’s true and your loo definitely has a mirror where you look yourself, every morning before you wash your face or brush your teeth.
+The majority of the people would say that they go to the loo to freshen up after they wake up.
+Yes, that’s true and your loo definitely has a mirror where you look at yourself, every morning before you wash your face or brush your teeth.
 When you glance at yourself in the bathroom mirror every morning, you probably have noticed a swollen eye or a bit of swollen eyelid.
-The swelling makes your eyes look puffy which gives an impression that you have been beaten up by an enemy while you were asleep.
+The swelling makes your eyes look puffy which gives the impression that you have been beaten up by an enemy while you were asleep.
 Well, that’s not the case, obviously.

-There are many reasons behind what causes a swollen eye in the morning.
+There are many reasons behind what causes a swollen eyes in the morning.
 Sometimes the swelling just goes after an hour or so but there are times when it gets dragged for a day or two.
 If you find yourself in the latter state, try to consult a doctor and get yourself checked.
 Here are a few reasons that explain why you get a swollen eye when you wake up in the morning.

 This is the most common cause.
 An allergy caused by an allergen you might have been exposed to can cause irritation and swelling.
 Sometimes allergies vanish on their own but there are times when you start getting a red eye followed by itching and pain.
 It’s better to consult a doctor if these symptoms start to appear.

-A Pink eye is usually caused by viruses and bacteria.
+Pink eye is usually caused by viruses and bacteria.
 The symptoms include eyes closed together by mucus and swollen eyelids followed by itchiness and redness.